Employment Privacy Statement

 We will use the personal data listed above to administer employment and employment-related activities, including:

-- To establish, administer and manage all aspects of your employment relationship (e.g., payroll, benefits, stock administration, travel, expenses, corporate credit cards, professional development, training, absence monitoring, performance management, disciplinary and grievance processes, business management and human resources-related processes)
+- To establish, administer and manage all aspects of your employment relationship (such as payroll, benefits, stock administration, travel, expenses, corporate credit cards, professional development, training, absence monitoring, performance management, disciplinary and grievance processes, business management and human resources-related processes)

 - To maintain a global directory of Workday Personnel which contains your professional contact details (such as your name, location, photo, job title and contact details) for use by Workday Personnel to facilitate global cooperation, communication and teamwork

-- To ensure compliance with applicable Workday policies, including by managing physical/IT/network security, and conducting internal investigations
+- To ensure compliance with applicable Workday policies, including by managing and monitoring physical/IT/network security, and conducting internal investigations

 - To comply with applicable legal or regulatory requirements

-- To perform analysis on data generated during the course of employees’ activities, to inform business intelligence, accelerate business operations, identify training/development/awareness opportunities, evaluate and/or suggest career opportunities, assist workers with data-driven predictions, and personalization
+- To analyze data generated during the course of employees’ activities, to inform business intelligence, accelerate business operations, identify training/development/awareness opportunities (such as recommending learning courses to help develop skills,), evaluate and/or suggest career opportunities (such as recommending short and longer term roles which match with an employee’s skills), assist workers with data-driven predictions (such as suggesting skills that may be added to an employee’s profile), and personalization

 - To perform analysis on organizational and activity data to identify potential business improvements or opportunities for efficiency